ataro5000/EcommerceP3/ComputerBuilderMvcApp/README.md

 - Select a computer to view its details and customize components.
 - Add items to the cart and proceed to checkout for order confirmation.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License.